Health Benefits of Gardening- horticulturist and gardening expert

 Add a fountain or other water feature.
 Looking at and listening to flowing water has a calming effect that can lower blood pressure and your heart rate.
 It also helps mask the surrounding clamor in your neighborhood allowing you to focus and relax.

 Maintain that feeling of calm by keeping maintenance to a minimum.
 Select the right plant for the growing conditions and available space.
-You’ll spend less time keeping these plants healthy, pest-free and pruned to fit the space.
-Grow fewer types and more of each type of plant in large groupings or en masse whenever possible.
+You’ll spend less time keeping these plants healthy, pest-free, and pruned to fit the space.
+Grow fewer types and more of each type of plant in large groupings or in masse whenever possible.
 Not only does it create a calming space it means less maintenance for you.

 Keep plants healthy with minimal effort by providing proper care.
 Water thoroughly and only when needed to encourage deep drought-tolerant roots.
-Mulch the soil to conserve moisture, suppress weeds and improve the soil as it decomposes.
-Use Milorganite, a low nitrogen slow release fertilizer to encourage healthy above ground growth and root systems.
+Mulch the soil to conserve moisture, suppress weeds, and improve the soil as it decomposes.
+Use Milorganite, a low nitrogen slow-release fertilizer to encourage healthy above-ground growth and root systems.
 You will make fewer applications since Milorganite provides a steady flow of nutrients for 6 to 8 weeks.

 No garden, no worries.
-Take a walk in the woods or other nearby green space and give forest bathing a try.
+Take a walk in the woods or other nearby green spaces and give forest bathing a try.
 The goal of this practice is to slow down and become immersed in nature.
 Take a slow walk on a gentle path and take time to engage all five senses along the way.
-Turn the cell phone off and listen to the birds, smell the scents that fill the air and experience all aspects of the surrounding woodlands.
+Turn the cell phone off and listen to the birds, smell the scents that fill the air, and experience all aspects of the surrounding woodlands.
 Engaging in nature helps clear your mind of clutter as you relax into the moment.

 Studies found forest bathing reduces blood pressure and stress.
 It increases focus and energy levels while improving sleep and much more.

-So get outside, dig in and take advantage of all that nature has to provide.
+So, get outside, dig in and take advantage of all that nature has to provide.